Judith Hoag

 Judith Hoag (/hoʊg/; born June 29, 1963) is an American actress.
-She is best known for playing April O'Neil in Teenage Mutant Ninja Turtles (1990) and Gwen Cromwell Piper in the Disney Channel television film series Halloweentown, from 1998 to 2006.
+She is known for playing April O'Neil in Teenage Mutant Ninja Turtles (1990) and Gwen Cromwell Piper in the Disney Channel television film series Halloweentown, from 1998 to 2006.

 Hoag is also known for her recurring roles as Cindy Dutton Price in the HBO drama series Big Love (2006–2011), Tandy Hampton in the ABC musical drama series Nashville (2012–2018), and Stephanie Quinn in the Syfy fantasy drama series The Magicians (2016–2020).

 Early life

 Hoag was born in Newburyport, Massachusetts.
-As a teen, Hoag attended Walnut Hill School in Natick, Massachusetts where she concentrated on acting.
+As a teen, Hoag attended Walnut Hill School in Natick, Massachusetts, where she concentrated on acting.
 She graduated in 1981.

 Career

 Hoag has acted professionally since 1986.
-That year, she got one of her first roles as a series regular in the ABC daytime soap opera Loving in the role of Charlotte 'Lotty' Bates Alden.
+That year, she got one of her first roles as a series regular in the ABC daytime soap opera Loving; she played the role of Charlotte 'Lotty' Bates Alden.
 After leaving Loving in 1988, Hoag began her career in primetime television, and in next year won female lead role on CBS comedy series Wolf.
 The series was canceled after a single season.
-In 1990 she starred in films A Matter of Degrees and Cadillac Man.
+In 1990, she starred in films A Matter of Degrees and Cadillac Man.

 Hoag is most well known for her role as April O'Neil in the first Teenage Mutant Ninja Turtles film.
 The film turned out to be a huge success at the box office, eventually making over $135 million in North America, and over $66 million outside North America, for a worldwide total of over $200 million, making it the ninth highest-grossing film of 1990 worldwide.
 After Teenage Mutant Ninja Turtles fame, Hoag starred in a number of pilots not picked up as a series, and appeared in several television films, including Fine Things by Danielle Steel, and Switched at Birth opposite Bonnie Bedelia.